 “This is the very perfection of a man, to find out his own imperfections.” – Augustine

-These and other questions are why the answer to all racial discord – in America and around the world – is Christ and His gospel.
-For only the gospel sufficiently addresses the question of why we need to change, so that the resulting heart change is both lasting and impacting.
+You see, these and other questions are why the only answer to racial discord – in America and around the world – is Christ and His gospel.
+For only the gospel is adequate to answer the question of why we need to change, so that the consequent heart change is both lasting and world-impacting.

 “…acts done in sin and contrary to nature can never honor God.
 Wherever the human will introduces moral evil we have no longer our innocent and harmless powers as God made them; we have instead an abused and twisted thing, which can never bring glory to its Creator.” – A.W.
 Tozer, Culture: Living as Citizens of Heaven on Earth

-As the Scripture above in Acts 17:26 attests, it is God Himself who intentionally ordained you and I to display the racial and ethnic characteristics we possess.
-In the text, the Greek word for “nation” is speaking not of geographical boundaries, but is the word ethnos from where we derive the English word ethnicity.
+As the Scripture above in Acts 17:26 attests, it is God Himself who intentionally ordained that you and I display the ethnic characteristics we possess.
+In that text, the Greek word for “nation” is speaking not of geographical boundaries but is the word ethnos from which we derive the English word ethnicity.

-Whoever we are, whatever our skin color, native language, or nationality, we are who we are because of the sovereign wisdom and volitional will of an almighty God who created each of us in His image (Genesis 1:27; Exodus 4:11).
+Whoever we are, whatever our skin color, native tongue, or nationality, we are who we are because of the sovereign wisdom and will of an almighty God who created each of us in His image (Gen. 1:27; Ex.
+4:11).

-That anyone would have the arrogance or temerity to judge another person based solely on the color of their skin – an attribute which we had absolutely nothing to do with – is sin and is a direct reflection of the darkness of our own heart (John 7:24; John 8:44).
+That anyone would have the arrogance or temerity to judge another person based solely on the color of their skin – an attribute which we had absolutely nothing to do with – is sin and, conversely, is a direct reflection of the darkness of our own heart (Jn.
+7:24; 8:44).

 “The bloodline of Christ is deeper than the bloodlines of race.
 The death and resurrection of the Son of God for sinners is the only sufficient power to bring the bloodlines of race into the single bloodline of the cross.” – John Piper, Bloodlines: Race, the Cross, and the Christian

-I pray, by God’s grace, that Tom Brokaw will one day come to understand this for himself.
+I pray, by God’s grace, that Tom Brokaw will one day come to understand that for himself.

 Humbly in Christ,